The on-campus CAS is closed, but you can connect with tutors in the CAS many different ways, including via Zoom during their office hours.

 - Click on the area you would like to receive tutoring (Science, Math, ESOL, or Writing)

-- Scroll down and pick the date you would like to receive tutoring - it will highlight in green.
+- Scroll to pick the date you would like to receive tutoring - it will highlight in green.

 - To the right of the calendar, choose a time to meet - it will turn to green.

-- Scroll down to Add to Details.
+- Scroll to Add to Details.
 Enter your name, SCTCC email, and phone number

 - After you do that, click on Book.